frrsfuzn/counter-app-reasonreact/README.md

 # Counter App with ReasonReact

-This is just a simple counter app made with ReasonReact.
-To run this make sure you have already install BuckleScript's bsb
+This is just a simple counter app made with ReasonReact and styling with tailwindcss.
+To run this make sure you have already install BuckleScript's bsb.
+If you haven't install, use following command to install BuckleScript's bsb
 ```
 npm install --global bs-platform
 ```